alisterhuysmans/alisterhuysmans/README.md

 ## my profile in a few points

-- Hi, I’m @alisterhuysmans
+- I'm currently learning Web Development
-- I’m interested in Web Development, specifically in Front End
+- Looking forward to build my first interfaces and apps
-- I’m currently learning the fundamentals of JavaScript
+- The tech i want to master : JavaScript, React, PHP, MySQL
-- How to reach me : alister.huysmans@gmail.com
+- How to reach me: alister.huysmans@gmail.com

 <!---
 alisterhuysmans/alisterhuysmans is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.